Prana Hardesty Review

 Drying Speed

 Weighing 5.0 ounces, this shirt is among the heaviest we tested, yet only absorbed 52% of its dry weight when wet.
-After the initial spin cycle, it only retained 18% of its weight in water.
+It retained 18% of its hydration weight after the first spin cycle.
 It took 15 minutes for the shirt to fully dry, but it notably was 93% of the way there after 5 minutes in the dryer.
 This is a very decent performance and the metric that the Hardesty scored the highest in.

 Features & Versatility